A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Introduction

-The popularity of PIC methods in engineering applications can be largely attributed to its simplicity, efficiency, and capabilities in simulating complex nonlinear processes in plasmas.
+The popularity of the PIC method in engineering applications can be largely attributed to its simplicity, efficiency, and capabilities in simulating complex nonlinear processes in plasmas.
 Early renditions of these methods were specifically constructed to circumvent the prohibitively expensive force calculation used to calculate the interactions between particles in electrostatic problems.
-The use of a mesh greatly simplifies the force calculation because the number of mesh points is typically smaller than the number of particles and fast algorithms exist to compute the potential.
+The introduction of a mesh greatly simplified the force calculation because the number of mesh points is typically smaller than the number of particles and fast algorithms could be used to compute the potential.
 Simulation particles in these methods, which represent an ensemble of physical particles, are initialized by sampling from a prescribed probability distribution.
 A consequence of this sampling is that bulk processes in plasmas will be well represented, while the tails of the distribution will be largely underresolved even with good sampling methods.
 This, in turn, necessitates a large number of simulation particles for more systematic refinement studies to prevent certain numerical fluctuations.
 Realistic simulations of plasma devices have created a demand for new algorithms that simultaneously address the various challenges posed by accuracy constraints in modeling as well as scalability with new computational hardware \cite{BiedronBeam2022}.
-The goal of this work is to supply new algorithms which aim to improve the computational efficiency of existing PIC methods for plasmas.
+The goal of this work is to supply new algorithms which aim to enhance the capabilities of existing PIC methods for plasmas.
 The prevalence of PIC, as a simulation tool, in the plasma physics community, has resulted in the introduction of numerous production codes with different capabilities.
 Despite these developments, however, comparisons that benchmark the performance of these algorithms have only recently been explored \cite{Smith_2021}.
 There is a clearly a need for more systematic benchmarking of existing PIC algorithms in the community, and we hope this work contributes significantly in this respect.